SystemsApproach/private5g/software/inspect.rst

 example deployment (where Aether runs on host ``10.76.28.113``).

-There is much more to say about the ROC and the Aether API, which we return to in the section on Runtime Control.
+There is much more to say about the ROC and the Aether API, which we return to in the `Runtime Control <roc.html>`__ section.
 For now, we suggest you simply peruse the Control Dashboard by starting with the dropdown menu in the upper right corner.
 For example, selecting `Devices` will show the set of UEs registered with Aether, similar to the screenshot in :numref:`Figure %s <fig-roc>`.
 In an operational setting, these values would be entered into the ROC through either the GUI or the underlying API.
 For the Quick Start scenario we're limiting ourselves to in this section, these values are loaded from ``deps/amp/5g-roc/templates/roc-5g-models.json``.

 .. _fig-roc:
 .. figure:: figures/ROC-Dashboard.png